osteele/hackingthelibrary.org/_assignments/lab-2.md

 You should see an “Application Error” page.

-## CWhy Doesn't it Work (2)?
+## Why Doesn't it Work (2)?
 Configuring Your Server to Accept Remote Connections

 By default, your application only accepts HTTP requests from the same machine.
 This is because it uses `127.0.0.1` as the host.